Preparing for a Divorce

 Planning an Exit Strategy

-One of the most typical reasons for divorce is adultery.
+How can you tell if your spouse is cheating or committing adultery?
+Adultery, if present, could become relevant in your divorce.
+Especially as it relates to alimony and property division.
 Depending upon the circumstances, it may be very difficult to determine if your spouse is cheating.
-Before engaging the services of a private investigator or taking other means of tracking your spouse’s activities, observing your spouse's behavior may help you determine if your spouse may be cheating, if further steps are necessary or if it is time to consider speaking with a Georgia divorce attorney.
+Many people will want to immediately hire a professional to gather evidence.
+Before engaging the services of a private investigator, observing your spouse's behavior may help you determine if your spouse may be cheating, if further steps are necessary or if it is time to consider speaking with a Georgia divorce attorney.

-What to Bring to Your First Attorney Meeting
+What Should I Bring to my First Attorney Meeting?

 A divorce lawyer cannot successfully advocate for you if they do not have a full picture of your divorce and all of the necessary relevant information.
 A big part of your first meeting with a divorce lawyer will be explaining the details and facts of your case.
 Providing your attorney with the relevant information early on the process can speed things up and make the process more successful over all.
 During your first attorney meeting, you should clearly communicate your goals and expectations.
 To make the most of your first meeting with your divorce lawyer, take a look at the checklist we created to help your prepare for your first meeting.